philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 ### HTML5 Element Usage

-HTML5 elements are becoming more and more common in the wild, but a lot developers don't know or don't care about their semantic meaning or their proper usage.
+HTML5 elements are becoming more and more common in the wild, but a lot of developers don't know or don't care about their semantic meaning or their proper usage.
 If you care, then you should write some rules to warn developers when they may be using HTML5 elements incorrectly.

 An easy example of this is the HTML5 `<section>` element.
 The [spec warns](http://drafts.htmlwg.org/html/master/sections.html#the-section-element) that `<section>` is not simply a generic container; instead, it should only be used when its contents belong in the [document outline](http://drafts.htmlwg.org/html/master/sections.html#outline).
 A good test for proper usage of the `<section>` element is to check if the section contains a heading.
 If not, maybe it should simply be a `<div>`.